 ARTICLE 2.
 The course shall be confined, as far as possible, to fields, woods and grasslands.
-Parks, golf courses or specially designed courses

-- a.
-Dangerous ascents or descents, undergrowth, deep ditches, and in general any hindrance detrimental to the contestants must be avoided. - b.
-Continuous traversing of roadways should be avoided. - c.
-The direction and path of the course shall be defined clearly for the runners. - d.
+Parks, golf courses or specially designed courses are recommended.
+The turf should be of a quality to promote safety and freedom from injury to the runners, keeping the following in mind: a.
+Dangerous ascents or descents, undergrowth, deep ditches, and in general any hindrance detrimental to the contestants must be avoided. b.
+Continuous traversing of roadways should be avoided.

+c.
+The direction and path of the course shall be defined clearly for the runners.

+d.
 Turns must be gradual.